Please beware of recruitment scams that are currently targeting jobseekers. Click here for further advice.

 Diversity, inclusion and belonging:

-Diversity, inclusion and belonging is collectively referred to as DIB’s and is an increasing requirement within company recruitment.
-The definition of these terms varies depending on who you ask as it can be impacted by different social, economic, cultural, personal factors.
+Diversity, inclusion and belonging are collectively referred to as DIB’s and is an increasing requirement within company recruitment.
+The definition of these terms varies depending on who you ask as it can be impacted by different social, economic, cultural, and personal factors.

 Google defines diversity as “Involving people from a range of different backgrounds”.
 In the workplace this is hiring people from various religions, demographics, identities, genders, and with different ideas and opinions.